pavlov99/pavlov99.github.com/content/post/5-update-your-maven.md

 +++
 categories = ["maven","build manager","mvn"]
 date = "2016-02-22T20:09:47+08:00"
-description = "Install proper maven version on your computer, howto" keywords = [] title = "How to update your maven"
+description = "Install proper maven version on your computer, howto." keywords = [] title = "How to update your maven"